tsutsu/makrinos/README.md

 In service of lowering overhead, Makrinos supports:

 * the JSON-RPC batched-request API
-* a Unix domain-socket (UDS) transport, as well as an HTTP transport
+* both HTTP and (line-delimited) TCP transports, including TCP Unix Domain Socket support

 Makrinos aims to be the fastest Elixir JSON-RPC client.
 If another client is faster, that's a bug.